Yearly goals

 Projects

-Ideas for projects tend to come out of one of three types of work:
+We complete projects to make progress towards our yearly goal.
+Anyone can come up with projects but they often come out of one of three types of work: